 The CS&P workshops, being held every even year in Germany and every odd year in Poland, are supported by Warsaw University and Humboldt University in Berlin on the basis of an exchange programme.
 Initiated by computer science and mathematical logic interest groups affiliated to Warsaw and Humboldt Universities in the mid-seventies of the XX century, the workshops were suspended for some years in the eighties and resumed in 1992 in the extended form of participation: they evolved from bilateral meetings to the meetings hosting researchers also from a number of countries other than Germany and Poland.
 The scope of subjects has been broadened too: from linguistic and logical issues initially to such research areas as the ones mentioned above.

-Ludwik Czaja,

-Institute of Informatics, University of Warsaw (Editor of the issue)
+Ludwik Czaja, Institute of Informatics, University of Warsaw and University of Economics and Computer Science in Warsaw (Editor of the issue)

-Warsaw, June 2010
+Warsaw, May 2011